Sarah, working as a hairdresser, suffered an overuse injury. Unable to work, her finances soon became unmanageable.

 Reduced need for emergency benefits

-Your giving creates generational impact.
+Your giving creates a generational impact.
 CAP empowered Sarah to repay the debt using her own income.
 It’s clients who do the hard work — CAP never pays a dollar of their debt.
 Parents gain money wisdom in the CAP process, and it’s often passed onto children.

 For Sarah, after five months with CAP, she was stable enough to get her own place.
 Her boys were able to live with her again!